englishm/YARL/CONTRIBUTING.md

 Include comments when your code is not self-explanatory.
 [Docstrings](https://www.python.org/dev/peps/pep-0257/) at the beginning of functions and classes are generally a good idea.

-For docstrings, reST style formatiing should be used.
+For docstrings, reST style formatting should be used.
 Here is an example docstring in reST format:
 ```
 """
 This function takes a banana and turns it into an apple.